dutchaug/beginners-workshop/lesson02/README.md

 ## Activities
 An activity usually is a full Android screen that a user sees or interacts with.
 The `onCreate` method you saw in the MainActivity in lesson 1 is what we call a _life cycle callback_ method and this gives you a hook where you can initialize your activity when the Android system decides it is time to show your activity to the user.
 The [Activity life cycle](http://developer.android.com/reference/android/app/Activity.html#ActivityLifecycle) is very important and deserves good understanding when you are planning to do more Android development after this workshop.

-## The main activity launch intent filter
+## The MainActivity launch intent filter
 When the user selects your app icon from the Home screen, the system calls the `onCreate()` method for the Activity in your app that you've declared to be the "launcher" (or "main") activity.
 This is the activity that serves as the main entry point to your app's user interface.

 You can define which activity to use as the main activity in the Android manifest file, AndroidManifest.xml, which is at the root of your project directory.

-The main activity for your app must be declared in the manifest with an `<intent-filter>` that includes the MAIN action and LAUNCHER category.
+The main activity for your app must be declared in the AndroidManifest.xml file with an `<intent-filter>` that includes the MAIN action and LAUNCHER category.
 For example:

 ```xml
 <activity